wfpena/minesweeper-angular/README.md

 TODOS:

-* Code improvements:
-    * Remove code duplication from GameService
-    * Move save / load logic to another service
-    * Improve new game logic (a lot of duplicated code)
 * Improve CSS styles
     * General removal of duplication
     * remove inline styles
-* More code coverage / unit tests!
+* More code coverage / unit tests
 * Improve multiplayer support to add possibility of adding the names of the players.
 * Improved load game functionality by allowing multiple games to be saved.